Integrify/helm-charts/README.md

 ## Summary
 This repository holds the helm charts which can be used to deploy Integrify into a Kubernetes cluster.
 Currently, we provide base charts to deploy to [Minikube](https://minikube.sigs.k8s.io/docs/) and [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) clusters.

-Deployment READMEs for each respective environment can be found in the charts directory above.
+Deployment READMEs for each environment can be found in their respective chart in the charts directory above.

 These charts are a basic starting point for deployment.
 You may need to modify aspects of the deployment for your environment.